Signal briefing / Regional ISP

 Public references used for this article.

-• RIPE Stat AS overviewpublic-source identity and registry context for Bjoern-Schleyer Bjoern Schleyer. (source risk: low)
+• RIPE Stat AS overviewpublic-source identity and registry context for Bjoern-Schleyer Bjoern Schleyer. (source risk: low risk)

-• RIPE Stat AS210796 pageRIPE Stat exposes a public-facing page for AS210796, supporting that the ASN exists in RIPE-facing public infrastructure datasets. (source risk: low)
+• RIPE Stat AS210796 pageRIPE Stat exposes a public-facing page for AS210796, supporting that the ASN exists in RIPE-facing public infrastructure datasets. (source risk: low risk)

-• RIPE Database web queryRIPE NCC provides a public database query interface where autonomous system and holder records can be checked for person, role, organisation, and contact object context. (source risk: low)
+• RIPE Database web queryRIPE NCC provides a public database query interface where autonomous system and holder records can be checked for person, role, organisation, and contact entity context. (source risk: low risk)

 The name ties routing events, registry changes, and potential abuse reports to AS210796.
 If the ASN ever originates prefixes, this label becomes the accountable party for network incidents, routing security, and policy compliance.
 Even while inactive, the ASN represents a reserved identifier that could be activated, influencing routing topology and trust relationships.